techidaily/site-win11-tips/source/_posts/implementing-custom-window-bg-in-winterm.md

  Manually editing settings.json is another great way to customize your Windows Terminal background image.
 For this, you need to open the settings.json file in any text editor, such as Notepad.
 Here's how to do it:

-1. Open Windows File Explorer (see our guide on[how to open File Explorer on a Windows PC](https://www.makeuseof.com/windows-open-file-explorer/) ).
+1. Open Windows File Explorer (see our guide on [how to open File Explorer on a Windows PC](https://www.makeuseof.com/windows-open-file-explorer/) ).
 2. Once you're in File Explorer, navigate to your**C:** drive and select the**Users** folder.
 3. Locate your**username** in this folder, then open the**AppData** folder and the**Local** folder.
 4. In the Local folder, find and open the**Packages** folder.